Rayya-Haqqani/Wikipedia_Data_Scraper/README.md

-# Wikipedia Data Scraper
+# Wikipedia Data Scraper and EDA for U.S. Companies by Revenue

-Description:
-This project builds a web scraper using Python to extract data from Wikipedia.
-It utilizes the BeautifulSoup and requests libraries to scrape structured data such as tables and infoboxes from a Wikipedia article.
+This project demonstrates web scraping of the largest companies in the United States by revenue, using data extracted from Wikipedia.
+The repository includes the following components:

+**Web Scraping:**

+Extracts the table of the largest U.S. companies by revenue from Wikipedia using BeautifulSoup and requests.

+Parses the HTML content to structure the data into a usable format (Pandas DataFrame).

+**Tools & Libraries:**

-Technologies: Python, BeautifulSoup, Requests
+Web Scraping: BeautifulSoup, Requests

-Results: Successfully scrapes structured data (like demographic info or event details) from specified Wikipedia pages, storing it in CSV format for analysis or research purposes.